Aluminium–silicon alloys: Hypoeutectic alloys

-Hypoeutectic alloys (also hypoeutectic) have a silicon content of less than 12%.
+Hypoeutectic alloys have a silicon content of less than 12%.
 With them, the aluminum solidifies first.
 As the temperature falls and the proportion of solidified aluminum increases, the silicon content of the residual melt increases until the eutectic point is reached.
 Then the entire residual melt solidifies as a eutectic.
 The microstructure is consequently characterized by primary aluminium, which is often present in the form of dendrites, and the eutectic of the residual melt lying between them.
 The lower the silicon content, the larger the dendrites.

 In pure AlSi alloys, the eutectic is often in a degenerate form.
 Instead of the fine structure that is otherwise typical of eutectics with its good mechanical properties, AlSi takes the form of a coarse-grained structure on slow cooling, in which silicon forms large plates or needles.
 These can sometimes be seen with the naked eye and make the material brittle.
 This is not a problem in chill casting, since the cooling rates are high enough to avoid degeneration.

 In sand casting in particular, with its slow cooling rates, additional elements are added to the melt to prevent degeneration.
 Sodium, strontium and antimony are suitable.
-These elements are added to the melt at around 720°C to 780°C, causing supercooling that reduces the diffusion of silicon, resulting in a common fine eutectic, resulting in higher strength and elongation at break.
+These elements are added to the melt at around 720 °C to 780 °C, causing supercooling that reduces the diffusion of silicon, resulting in a common fine eutectic, resulting in higher strength and elongation at break.